 Warden Ronnie LeBlanc lives in Meteghan and represents District 7: Meteghan (south), Saint-Alphonse, Mavillette (east) and Cape St- Marie.
-He was first elected to Council in 2000 and currently sits on 8 committees; Villa Acadienne, Weymouth Doctor Recruiting Committee, Université Sainte-Anne Board of Directors, Community & Nova Scotia Health Authority Stakeholder Group, Highway 101 Taskforce, CDÉNÉ, Harbourside and WREN.
+He was first elected to Council in 2000 and currently sits on 11 committees; Weymouth Doctor Recruiting Committee, Personnel Committee, E.M.O., Université Sainte-Anne Board of Directors, the Société de l’Edifice Saint Marie de la Pointe Committee, Community & Nova Scotia Health Authority Stakeholder Group, Doctor Recruitment, Highway 101 Taskforce, Yarmouth Hospital Foundation, CDÉNÉ, and the WREN.
 During his spare time, Ronnie enjoys the sport of curling.

 (902) 769-8006 (mobile)

 Councillor Yvon LeBlanc lives in Saint-Alphonse and represents District 8: Mavillette (west), Salmon River, Woodvale, Beaver River, Mayflower, Lac-des-Doucette, Springdale, Cedar Lake, Hectanooga, Briar Lake, to Yarmouth County line.
-He was first elected in 2016 and currently sits on six committees; By-Laws Committee, Public Works Committee, Audit Committee, Clare Firefighter’s Association, Wastecheck and Western County Regional Library.
+He was first elected in 2016 and currently sits on seven committees; By-Laws Committee, Public Works Committee, Audit Committee, Clare Firefighter’s Association, Wastecheck, Villa Acadienne and Western Regional Enterprise Network (WREN).
 Outside his duties as Councillor, Yvon enjoys camping, boating and barbecuing with his family and friends.